 - ½ teaspoon ground cinnamon

-- 1 tbsp flour I used plain but you could use rice flour if you want them gluten free
+- 1 tablespoon flour I used plain but you could use rice flour if you want them gluten free

 - olive oil